-I posted this article earlier this week on my other blog, DYKE A Quarterly, an online annotated archive.
-DYKE A Quarterly was a magazine I published with Penny House from 1976-1979.
+Here's a reprint of an article written decades ago in DYKE A Quarterly, a magazine of history and social commentary.
+I published with Penny House from 1976-1979.
 Copies of the magazines are now housed in the library at the Museum Of Modern Art in New York City, and also at The Schleisinger Library at Radcliffe College, which also has the collection of all the ephemera and collateral materials for the magazine that we kept over the years.

 I know that you, my regular SeeSaw readers, will be particularly interested in this article about 19th Century pioneer photographer, Alice Austen. originally published in 1976.

 By Penny House and Liza Cowan, written & published in 1976